sosuisen/git-documentdb/docs-api/git-documentdb.collection.insertfatdoc.md

 ## Remarks

-- Throws SameIdExistsError when a data which has the same \_id exists.
+- Throws SameIdExistsError when data that has the same \_id exists.
 It might be better to use put() instead of insert().

 - The saved file path is `${GitDocumentDB#workingDir}/${Collection#collectionPath}/${shortName}.json` .